axibase/axibase-charts-vscode/server/descriptions.md

 ## metrics

-Retrieves a list of metrics collected by the entity.
+Supported only with the evaluate-expression setting.
+List of metrics for which series collections are loaded with the same entity and tags as in the main query.

 ## metriclabel